jamesmawm/twitter-stream/README.md

 Before starting the server, remember to edit your `dashboard.js` file and note the following variables:
 - Your Twitter credentials (consumer key, access token and secret keys) *This step is important!!!*
 - Host and port configuration
+- Specify the words that you want to track in the `track_list` variable of `dashboard.js`.

 # Start the Server
 - From command promopt (or Terminal), `cd` to the root directory and run `node dashboard.js`.